-We have also issued 3,710 shares of our Series 2009 Preferred Stock.
-The conversion of some or all of the Series 2009 Preferred Stock will dilute the ownership interest of our existing common shareholders.
+We have also issued 3,710 shares of our Series 2009 Preferred Stock and 12,000 shares of our Series 2011 Preferred Stock.
+The conversion of some or all of the Series 2009 or Series 2011 Preferred Stock will dilute the ownership interest of our existing common shareholders.

-The market price of the Series 2009 preferred stock will be directly affected by the market price of our common stock, which may be volatile.
+The market price of the Series 2009 and Series 2011 preferred stock will be directly affected by the market price of our common stock, which may be volatile.

-To the extent that a secondary market for the Series 2009 preferred stock develops, we believe that the market price of the Series 2009 preferred stock will be significantly affected by the market price of our common stock.
+To the extent that a secondary market for the Series 2009 or Series 2011 preferred stock develops, we believe that the market price of the Series 2009 or Series 2011 preferred stock will be significantly affected by the market price of our common stock.
 We cannot predict how the shares of our common stock will trade in the future.
-This may result in greater volatility in the market price of the Series 2009 preferred stock than would be expected for nonconvertible preferred stock.
+This may result in greater volatility in the market price of the Series 2009 or Series 2011 preferred stock than would be expected for nonconvertible preferred stock.
 The market price of our common stock will likely continue to fluctuate in response to a number of factors including the following, most of which are beyond our control: